WSST-TV

-WSST-TV (channel 55) is a television station licensed to Cordele, Georgia, United States, serving as the MyNetworkTV affiliate for the Albany, Georgia, area.
-It is owned by Marquee Broadcasting alongside Valdosta-licensed CBS affiliate WSWG (channel 44); Marquee also operates Fox affiliate WFXL (channel 31) under joint sales and shared services agreements with Sinclair Broadcast Group.
+WSST-TV (channel 55) is a television station licensed to Cordele, Georgia, United States, serving Southwest Georgia.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WSST-TV is owned by Marquee Broadcasting alongside Valdosta-licensed CBS affiliate WSWG (channel 44), and operated with Sinclair Broadcast Group–owned Fox affiliate WFXL (channel 31).
 The three stations share offices on Slappey Boulevard in Albany; WSST-TV's transmitter is located in rural southwestern Crisp County.

 The station's digital signal extends only about 50 mi from Cordele; however, the station is carried on many cable providers in the region, including in Albany and Perry.
 Since April 22, 2019, in order to increase its over-the-air reach, WSST-TV's primary channel has been simulcast on WSWG's third digital subchannel.